|Table of Contents|

 Local Frosmo ID

 If you want to use the comparison group on your site, enable it for all modifications.
-This ensures that the modification statistics for your site remain consistent and valid.
+This ensures that the modification statistics for your site remain internally consistent and mutually comparable.